sharetribe/flex-docs/src/docs/background/12-flex-vs-go-open-source/index.md

 ---
-title: Flex vs. Go Open Source
+title: What is the difference between Flex and Go Open Source?
 slug: flex-vs-go-open-source
 updated: 2019-04-29
 category: background
+ingress:
-ingress: Comparison of features in Flex and Go Open Source.
+  This table illustrates the essential differences between Sharetribe Flex and Shartribe Go Open Source.
 published: true
 ---